What Is a Reverse Stock Split? Good or Bad?

 GROUP BY year

-ORDER BY yearReverse splits outnumbered forward splits in every year of the panel: 606 to 95 in 2019, 491 to 174 in 2021, and 625 to 156 in 2026 — 4 reverse splits for every forward split.
-The forward splits that dominate the headlines are the exception on the corporate-action calendar, not the rule.
+ORDER BY yearReverse splits outnumbered forward splits in every year of the panel: 606 to 95 in 2019, 491 to 174 in 2021, and 778 to 183 in 2026, 4.3 reverse splits for every forward one.
+The headline-grabbing forward split is the exception on the corporate-action calendar, not the rule.

 A data note on split types

-The corporate-action feed behind these panels records three adjustment types: reverse splits, forward splits, and stock dividends.
-A handful of famous “splits” were structured as stock dividends — NVIDIA's 2021 4-for-1, for example, is recorded as a stock dividend, while its 2024 10-for-1 is a forward split.
-The split counts in this post include only records explicitly typed as reverse or forward splits, so stock dividends sit outside both columns.
+The corporate-action feed records three adjustment types: reverse splits, forward splits, and stock dividends.
+Some famous "splits" were structured as stock dividends, NVIDIA's 2021 4-for-1, and the counts here include only records typed as reverse or forward splits.

 What are the most common reverse split ratios?

-Reverse ratios cluster on round numbers, and the ratio has to clear the arithmetic: a stock trading at $0.10 needs at least a 1-for-10 to reach $1.00, and a deeper consolidation buys more headroom above the threshold.
-Here is 2026's distribution, counting the standard form in which old shares consolidate into exactly one new share:
+Reverse ratios cluster on round numbers, and the ratio has to clear the arithmetic: a stock at $0.10 needs at least a 1-for-10 to reach $1.00, and a deeper consolidation buys more headroom.
+Here is 2026's distribution, counting the standard form in which old shares fold into one new share:

 The exact SQL behind every number